Alumni Affairs

 You can donate to a specific project or the school's general fund, at SMS or for the Christian Brothers projects nationally.

-Receiving donations can be a delicate matter as there are now tight government controls on the flow of funds, particularly to faith-based institutions, and particularly from abroad.
+Receiving donations can be a delicate matter as there are now tight government controls on the flow of funds, particularly to faith-based institutions, particularly from abroad.
+The Congregation of Christian Brothers in India (CCBI) at St Columba's, Delhi, functions as the CB headquarters in India, and is set up with the administrative infrastructure to process donations on behalf of individual CB schools.
+The recommended path is:

-The Congregation of Christian Brothers in India (CCBI) is set up with the administrative infrastructure to accept donations on behalf of individual CB schools.
-The recommended path is (a) Discuss needs with SMS, (b) Send funds to the CCBI in Delhi, earmarking for school(s)/project(s) as appropriate.
+2. Send funds to CCBI, earmarking for school(s)/project(s) as appropriate.
 There's a form to be filled out, which differs depending on whether the fund source is Indian or foreign.
-(This being a universally accessible web site, the account numbers in these forms are masked out; you can get them from SMS in Step a.)
+(This being a universally accessible web site, the account numbers in these forms are masked out; you'll have to get them from SMS in Step a.)
+Send a copy of the form to SMS by way of heads-up.

 Home